Piabucus caudomaculatus

-Piabucus caudomaculatus is a small freshwater fish inhabiting the rivers of South America.
-It was the first member of the family Iguanodectidae to be reported from Bolivia, and it remains endemic to the region, found solely in the Mamoré river basin.
+Piabucus caudomaculatus is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is endemic to Bolivia, where it is found solely in the Mamoré river basin.
 It displays a preference for slow-moving waterways and has a largely insectivorous diet.

 Description

 Piabucus caudomaculatus reaches a maximum of 9.6 cm (3.8 in) standard length (SL).
 This makes it the smallest member of the genus.
 The largest is Piabucus dentatus, at 12.9 cm (5.1 in) SL, and the second-largest is Piabucus melanostoma, at 11.5 cm (4.5 in) SL.
 Members of Piabucus are characterized by a deep chest and long pectoral fins, which sets them apart from otherwise-similar members of sister genus Iguanodectes.

 Piabucus caudomaculatus lacks an adipose fin.
 There is a spot of dark pigmentation on the lower jaw, a feature it shares with Piabucus melanostoma.
 There is another dark spot that extends from the caudal peduncle to the middle caudal-fin rays.

 Visually, P. caudomaculatus bears similarities to congener P. melanostoma, but there are several differentiating characteristics in their respective morphometries.
-These include differences in lateral line scales (75-76 in caudomaculatus and 82-87 in melanostoma), dorsal-fin rays (8 or 9 vs. 11), and anal-fin rays (36-38 vs. 44-46).
+These include differences in lateral line scales (75-76 in caudomaculatus and 82–87 in melanostoma), dorsal-fin rays (8 or 9 vs. 11), and anal-fin rays (36-38 vs. 44–46).
 As well as in appearance, the two species are similar in dentition, both bearing a single tooth row in the premaxilla.

-Sexual Dimorphism
+Sexual dimorphism

 Males from all three species of Piabucus develop lappets (fleshy extensions) and small hooks on the foremost few rays of the anal fin.
 Similar sexual dimorphism is seen in all members of family Iguanodectidae, and is somewhat more common in related genus Bryconops.